mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - [**Azure SQL Managed Instance**](https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview?view=azuresql): PaaS middle option that provides with middle option between IaaS & full PaaS
     - *Use-cases*: general cloud migration to Azure with minimal app changes
-        - if you used linked serviers, service broker (message system to distr work across servers), or db mail - should use managed instance
+        - if you used linked servers, service broker (message system to distr work across servers), or db mail - should use managed instance
         - can be deployed on-prem or in another cloud using Azure Arc
     - *Compatibility*: near 100% compatibility & most on-prem dbs can be migrated with minimal code changes using Azure DB Migration service
         - can install Data Migration Assistant to check compatibility with this